Philosophy and Approach

 4 – Buttercups believe children learn best through play and that early year’s education should have an emphasis on fun by:

-• Allowing each child, the time to develop their own sense of autonomy, responsibility, and independence.
+- Providing time and opportunities for each child to develop their own sense of autonomy, responsibility, and independence.

-• Involving children in regular enquiry-based learning opportunities, reflection experiences, providing opportunity for each child’s voice, personal likes, dislikes, and opinions.
+- Involving children in the regular reflection of experiences, providing opportunity for each child’s voice, personal likes, dislikes, and opinions.

 6 – Buttercups believe in embracing the strengths of individual educators is essential for the provision of quality care within the centre, we scaffold these strengths by:

-• Supporting staff by ensuring continuity of educators in the rooms/centre, enabling the building strong team relationships, and ensuring staff strengths are embraced.
+- Supporting staff, encouraging open, honest, communication, enabling the building of strong team relationships, and ensuring staff strengths are embraced.

 7 – Buttercups believe in providing a safe and inclusive environment that caters to and embraces each individual child, family and educators needs, abilities and culture by encouraging acceptance, respect and understanding within our community.
 We facilitate this by:

-• Encouraging orientation visits prior to starting care to promote the establishment of safe, supportive relationships as a basis for sharing knowledge about each child’s individual care needs.
+- Encouraging orientation visits prior to starting care to promote the establishment of supportive relationships as a basis for sharing knowledge about each child’s individual care needs.

-• Supporting each individual child or educator’s nutritional requirements based around all current research, medical or cultural reasoning.
+- Supporting each individual child or educator’s nutritional requirements based around all medical or cultural reasoning.